 Located in Brenham, Blinn College offers two programs for students interested in careers in medical billing and coding.
 The four-semester billing and coding specialist program teach students about coding and classification systems, coding and reimbursement methodologies, medical coding rules and medical billing.
 Students also learn about health records, documentation requirements and federal regulations regarding payment systems.
 The HIT degree program includes healthcare courses, general education courses, and two 256-hour clinical internships.
 This two-year program includes two summer semesters.

 Collin College in McKinney, part of the Collin County Community College District, offers a 40-credit-hour online program that prepares students for careers in medical coding and billing.
 To be eligible for this program, students must complete the following prerequisite courses: human anatomy and physiology, pathophysiology, pharmacology, healthcare systems, and medical terminology.
 Course topics include basic and advanced medical coding, health data content and structure, medical law and ethics, medical insurance and ambulatory coding.
 Students spend the final semester reviewing and preparing for the certification exam.

 Del Mar College

 Corpus Christi-based Del Mar College has a medical insurance billing certificate program that can be completed in two semesters.
-The 18-semester-hour program includes courses in medical insurance, medical coding, medical terminology and medical administrative support.
-The business math and keyboarding courses help build the students' office skills.
+The 18-semester-hour program includes courses in medical insurance, medical coding, medical terminology, and medical administrative support.
+Business math and keyboarding courses help build the students' office skills.
 Upon completion, the student earns a certificate of achievement and can join the workforce as a medical biller and coder.

 El Centro College